Schedule an Advisement Appointment or an ACCUPLACER Test

 - Students who have not taken the ACT, SAT, or whose scores do not meet the required minimum

 schedule an ACCUPLACER exam here.
-Please choose the Northeast State at Gray ACCUPLACER location.
+Please choose the Northeast State UPDE location.

 - Courses must be chosen by the student in consultation with the high school counselor or principal (unless home-schooled) and the University Parallel Dual Enrollment administrators.